mbaumer/us_hep_funding/docs/_states/MA.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  22  Office of Science contracts, totalling  $97,731.62 Who have these contracts gone to?
+In the past 5 years, this state has received:
+22 Office of Science contracts, totalling $97,731.62

                                            Amount ($)
 vendorname
 RAPID7 LLC                                   62928.04